danielkraeme76/BatchTrimmer/README.md

 Remove the stills at the beginning and end of your recordings.
 You can fix the clicks that occur at the cut points with fade-in and fade-out, and you can normalize the recordings in the same editing step.

-LOFI vibes: Thanks to its wide range of target values for Bit-depth and Sample-Rate ​​down to 8 bit and 4 kHz, BatchTrimmer is also very well suited to quickly converting many files into a characteristic, retro-like sound.
+Thanks to its wide range of target values for Bit-depth and Sample-Rate ​​down to 8 bit and 4 kHz, BatchTrimmer is also very well suited to quickly converting many files into a characteristic, retro-like "LOFI-sound".

 The application is a one-file .exe file.
 No installation is required and the program can be run from any media.